ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- This is positioned around 397px vertically.
+- This element is positioned around 397px vertically.
 - This rotates the slowest.
-- This is the second lowest layer.
+- This element is the second lowest layer.

 ---